drinkjava2/Multiple-Columns-Tree/README.md

 3)Closure Table：Using another table to record path info, Advatage is easy to query and maintain, shortage is take too much space.
 4)Nested Sets：Record Left and Right Nodes, Advatange is easy to query/delete/insert, shortage is too complex.
 All of above patten has a same problem: not clearly show the whole tree structure in database.

-Here I invented 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search internet).
+Here I designed 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search internet).

 ### Multiple-Columns-Tree
 This method is similar like "Path Enumerations" but not exact same.
 I give it a name "simple multiple colums tree" because it simply use lots of database columns to store a position mark (1 or null), see below picture((https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemapping.jpg):